Azure/azure-sdk/_posts/2020-05-18-formrecognizer.md

 ### Custom model training with Labels
 Custom models built using labeled data are highly tailored models.
 Since they use the labeled data provided by the user, highlighting the custom information in the input forms.
 These custom models are built by the service using supervised machine learning algorithms to recognize keys/value pairs of special interest to the user.
 A particular application of this feature could be seen when you’re working with documents that deviate from the standard industry formats and could be more of your own business model specific format.
-In these cases, this custom extraction feature can help the customers build a solution by training a model on their own data, based on just five documents.
+In these cases, this custom extraction feature can help the user build a solution by training a model on their own data, based on just five documents.

-Look here for more info on [setting up labeled training data](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/label-tool#set-up-the-sample-labeling-tool).
+Look here for more information on [setting up labeled training data](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/quickstarts/label-tool#set-up-the-sample-labeling-tool).

 Let's see an example of how to train a custom model using labeled data and recognize a form using that model.